taj-ny/kwin-gestures/docs/example_gestures.md

       conditions:
         - window_state: maximized

-    - when: updated # Minimize window if not fullscreen and not maximized
+    - on: update # Minimize window if not fullscreen and not maximized
       threshold: 10
       plasma_shortcut: kwin,Window Minimize